 Not sure where to get caterpillars?
 I got this set and LOVE it.
 It even came with live caterpillars!

-After you let your classroom butterflies go free, you can compile all the observations into a book by laminating them, punching hole, and popping them into a binder.
+After you let your classroom butterflies go free, you can compile all the observations into a book.
+Laminate them, punch holes, and pop them into a binder.
 Preschool science is so rad!

 Caterpillar Observation Sheet ( click here or on the image to download)